-The Best Outdoor Furniture Edit
+The Best Outdoor Furniture: Summer 2022

-Will Massie, who founded McKinnon and Harris with sister, Anne in 1991 gives his expert tips for choosing and buying your outdoor furniture this summer.
+Will Massie, who founded McKinnon and Harris with sister Anne in 1991, gives his expert tips for choosing and buying your outdoor furniture this summer.

 What should you look for when choosing outdoor furniture?